Vevor Heat Press Troubleshooting [Detailed Tips Included]

 My tip: Write down your specific offset after testing.
 Every Vevor is slightly different, and knowing your machine’s exact variance will save a lot of wasted blanks.
 Smaller portable models (12×10″) tend to have bigger offsets – up to 25°F in some cases.

-Some newer Vevor models have a calibration function in the SETUP menu.
-Hold the SETUP button for 3-5 seconds, look for a temperature offset option, and dial in your correction.
-Not all models have this feature, though.
+Some newer Vevor models have a calibration function in the setup menu, often reached by holding the set button for several seconds until an offset option appears.
+The exact steps vary by model, so check your manual.
+Not all models have this feature.

 2. Vevor Heat Press Not Heating Up